puppeteer/puppeteer/docs/api.md

   - `Control` <[boolean]>
   - `Alt` <[boolean]>

  Returns which modifier keys are currently active.
-Use [`keyboard.hold`](#keyboardholdkey) to activate a modifier key.
+Use [`keyboard.down`](#keyboarddownkey) to activate a modifier key.

 #### keyboard.press(key[, options])
 - `key` <[string]> Name of key to press, such as `ArrowLeft`.
 See [KeyboardEvent.key](https://www.w3.org/TR/uievents-key/)